 Unfortunately, injecting natural GLP-1 provides no benefit because it is broken down by an enzyme called DPP-4 (dipeptidyl peptidose IV) about 5 minutes after it is given.
-This problem lead to a search for modified GLP-1 molecules that would not break down as quickly.
-The first incretin released by the FDA was Byetta,approved in May of 2005.
-Byetta is a GLP-1agonist, which means it increases GLP-1 effect.
+This problem leads to a search for modified GLP-1 molecules that would not break down as quickly.
+The first incretin released by the FDA was Byetta, approved in May of 2005.
+Byetta is a GLP-1agonist, which means it increases the GLP-1 effect.
 It is a drug that works longer in the body but has the same effects as natural GLP-1.
 Its origin was rather unusual in that it is derived from a compound found in the saliva of the Gila monster, a large lizard native to the southwestern US.
 Gila monsters eat just 5 to 10 times a year, so researchers suspected correctly that they would provide some interesting incretins to study.
-One incretin modified from gila monster saliva turned into Byetta.
+One incretin modified from Gila monster saliva turned into Byetta.
 Besides lower glucose levels, research showed that people on Byetta eat about 20% less and often lose weight.

 Since then, several GLP-1 agonists, injected at the following schedules, have been approved by the FDA: